Microsoft OneDrive Document Editing

 ↳ Part 4) eSign Contract PDF

-You cannot jump into using OneDrive at Part 2, Contract Draft Negotiations must have been started by assigning Draft Version 1, either by creating it from a Template, or by manually selecting a file uploaded to the Card
+You cannot begin using OneDrive at Part 2.
+Contract draft negotiations must start by assigning Draft Version 1, either by creating it from a template, or by manually selecting a file uploaded to the card.
+For more information, see 📖 Configuring eNegotiate.

-3. Ensure there is a dedicate owner assigned who will receive the draft and be responsible for completing the review/edits.
+- From Form Access, ensure there is a vendor owner assigned.
+This user will receive the draft and be responsible for reviewing and editing it.

 Synchronisation Options

-The OneDrive integration allows the file to remain on the OneDrive even after a document is saved or closed.
-Users can go back to the file directly from their OneDrive and continue working on the document, even using Desktop Word to edit without internet access.
+The OneDrive integration allows the file to remain accessible in OneDrive even after it has been saved or closed.
+Users can return to the file directly from their OneDrive and continue editing, including using Word on desktop without an internet connection.

 Manual Sync

-You can manually sync using the button inside the Microsoft Add In, meaning you do not need to go to the file directly from Gatekeeper.
-This is true for both files in the repository as well as on a workflow.
-When this occurs, a new version of the file is created in Gatekeeper.
+You can manually trigger a sync using the button in the Microsoft Add-In, without needing to navigate to the file directly from Gatekeeper.
+This applies to files stored in both the repository and within workflows.
+When triggered, a new version of the file is created in Gatekeeper.

-However, for eNegotiate drafts on a workflow, it will have to be done inside Gatekeeper (you cannot simply click Submit Draft or Accept Draft).
+However, for eNegotiate drafts within a workflow, it must be done inside Gatekeeper (you cannot simply click Submit Draft or Accept Draft).

-Note: The manual sync is optional for eNegotiate since the AutoSync is available.
+Note: Manual sync is optional for eNegotiate workflows, as AutoSync is enabled by default.

 AutoSync

-The AutoSync feature is built into workflows.
-This means that users do not need to manually sync a doc back to Gatekeeper which can save time and effort during drafting.
-Gatekeeper automatically detects if changes have been made on the file in OneDrive.
+The AutoSync feature is built into workflows, eliminating the need for users to manually sync documents back into the platform during drafting.
+Gatekeeper automatically detects any changes made to the file in OneDrive.

-This will only occur when the draft moves out of a OneDrive focused eNegotiate phase in order to reduce the number of versions being uploaded in Gatekeeper.
+AutoSync only runs when the draft moves out of a OneDrive eNegotiate phase.
+This helps reduce the number of file versions stored in Gatekeeper.